okuparinen/okuparinen.github.io/index.md

 ## Introduction

-I work currently as a postdoctoral researcher in Finnish language at Tampere University.
-I will start an Academy Research Fellowship in September 2024.
+I work currently (since September 2024) as an Academy Research Fellow at the Languages unit of Tampere University.
-I was a postdoctoral researcher in [Language Technology](https://blogs.helsinki.fi/language-technology/) at the University of Helsinki.
+Before the current position, I was a postdoctoral researcher at Tampere University and a postdoctoral researcher in [Language Technology](https://blogs.helsinki.fi/language-technology/) at the University of Helsinki.
 I defended my [PhD thesis](http://urn.fi/URN:ISBN:978-952-03-1990-8) in Finnish language in June 2021.

 I visited KU Leuven from 5 Sep to 2 Dec 2022.